How contactless payment works and its benefits to businesses

 Contactless payments include a few different motions, including when customers hover their chip card above your point-of-sale device, when they tap to pay by tapping the card on the device, or when they access their digital wallet by holding their mobile phone or smartwatch near your payment device.

-According to Forbes, “Like the chips in our credit cards, the contactless card chip creates a one-time code for each individual transaction to accompany your payment information.
+According to Forbes writer, Tori Perkins-Southam, “Like the chips in our credit cards, the contactless card chip creates a one-time code for each individual transaction to accompany your payment information.
 This code is transmitted with your account number when you ‘tap’ to pay.
 Your name, billing address and card verification code aren’t transmitted.”
 A complex algorithm generates each one of these unique codes, confirming that “contactless credit cards are currently among the safest forms of payment.”

 Chip cards: You can process payment transactions on credit or debit cards via contactless technology if they’re enabled with radio frequency identification (RFID) chips.
-RFID chips themselves are often visible on credit or debit cards, and they can be waved over devices for quick, easy payments.
-To determine if the chip on a card is RFID-capable, there should be an industry contactless symbol, which looks like sideways Wi-Fi bars, on the front of the card.
-The placement of the symbol will vary by card issuer, but it will always be on the front.
+RFID chips are often visible on credit or debit cards, and customers can wave them over devices for quick, easy payments.
+To determine if the chip on a card is RFID-capable, look for an industry contactless symbol, which looks like sideways Wi-Fi bars, on the front of the card.
+The placement of the symbol varies by card issuer but it’s always on the front.

 Smartwatches: Many smartwatches are NFC-enabled and allow users to pay by waving their watch near a contactless payment reader.